jayanthkoushik/alphanet/paper/sections/3_method.md

 'base' split.
 We will use the term 'classifier' to denote the linear mapping from feature vectors to class scores.
 In convolutional networks, the last layer is generally a matrix of all individual classifiers.
-The bias terms are not updated by AlphaNet, and are learned separately (more on this later).
+The bias terms are not updated by AlphaNet, and are used as is.

 ## AlphaNet implementation {#sec:method:impl}